-How often should you change your front and rear differential fluid?
-It depends on your vehicle, driving conditions and differential fluid quality.
+How often you should change front and rear differential fluid depends on your vehicle, driving conditions and differential fluid quality.

 If you drive your truck primarily on the highway in temperate conditions and rarely tow or haul, you likely don’t need to change front or rear differential fluid very often.

-But, if you tow a work trailer or haul supplies frequently and the temperature fluctuates as wildly as your health insurance premium, then you need to change the fluid more often.
+But, if you tow a trailer or haul supplies frequently and the temperature fluctuates as wildly as your health insurance premium, then you need to change differential fluid more often.
 The only way to know the exact mileage interval is to check your owner’s manual or visit the dealership.

 Greater towing capacity, less gear lube